whatsupmailbox/whatsupmailbox.github.io/_posts/2016-09-22-Ipsy-Glam-Bag-Subscription-September-2016-Review.md

 [![Ipsy September 2016 Glam Bag](http://whatsupmailbox.com/images/IpsySeptember2016GlamBag.jpg)](https://www.ipsy.com/new?cid=ppage_ref&sid=link&refer=uns8d){:target="_blank"}

-This month's glam bag is, well, glam of course!
-The girls on the bag spell out the word "IPSY" and they remind me of synschronized swimmers, all glam and proper =)
+This month's glam bag is cute!
+The girls on the bag spell out the word "IPSY" and they remind me of cheerleaders minus the pom poms =)

 <br>